ohmaigawdd/VLE-Py/README.md

 Visualisation of chemical engineering concepts such as theormodynamics and reactor residence time distribution through web-based applications

 ## How to Preview HTML
-Step 1) Clone Repository
+Step 1) Clone Repository (Github Desktop), else download zip
 Step 2) Open in VSCode and in terminal, install dependencies by running "pip install - r requirements.txt"
 Step 3) Go to main.py and run code
 Step 4) Wait for the code to finish running and ctrl+click the server which should prompt on the terminal when done

 ## In Progress
 1) Minor UI edits